Dates: October 11-13, 2019

 The three-day equine-facilitated workshop covers relevant research and key skills for enhancing personal health, and personal and professional relationships.
-This is Linda’s only appearance in the Netherlands in 2019, and the only Sentient Communication workshop she will lead outside the US this year.
+This is Linda’s only equine-facilitated learning workshop in the Netherlands in 2019.

 “Health is a multi-disciplinary phenomenon,” Linda emphasizes, “related not only to diet and physical fitness, but also to the quality of our relationships: at home, school, work, and in larger community settings.
 Stress, revealed to be a factor in 80 percent of serious medical conditions, is often caused by chronically unproductive personal and professional interactions.
 We go to school for years to learn how to read and write but we somehow expect to learn important emotional and social intelligence, stress management, leadership, and nonverbal communication skills accidentally.

 “For many people, the latter is the biggest mystery: In the 1990s, psychologists revealed that only about 10 percent of human communication is verbal.
 To negotiate interpersonal challenges, we need to become more conscious of the nonverbal messages we send back and forth to each other.
 And perhaps more importantly, we need to learn more effective ways of handling all that nonverbal input by understanding how to more consciously process, respond to, and communicate what is essentially beyond words.”